 Credit risk Is the risk of financial loss resulting from the failure of a counterparty, for any reason, to fully honour its financial or contractual obligations to the Company, primarily arising from our mortgage lending activities.
 Fluctuations in real estate values may reduce the net realizable value of the collateral property to the Company.
 These risks may result in defaults and credit losses, which may result in a loss of earnings.
 Credit losses occur when a counterparty fails to meet its obligations to the Company and the value realized on the sale of the underlying security deteriorates below the carrying amount of the exposure.
 The Company mitigates this risk by having well established lending policies in place that ensure mortgages are well secured and by limiting its exposure to any one mortgagor.
-This would include ensuring, at origination, that the value of the mortgage never exceeds 80% of the appraised value of the property.
-Due to the short term duration of the financial assets held, the quality of the collateral tends to be impacted more so by specific factors relating to the borrower, such as their ability to maintain the property, as opposed to market fluctuations.
-The maximum exposure to credit risk at June 30, 2018 is the carrying values of its mortgage investments, including accrued interest receivable, which total \$220,792,039 (December 31, 2017 - \$200,232,381).
+This would include ensuring, at origination, that the value of the financial assets held, the quality of the collateral tends to be impacted more so by specific factors relating to the borrower, such as their ability to maintain the property, as opposed to market fluctuations.
+The maximum exposure to credit risk at June 30, 2019 is the carrying values of its mortgage investments, including accrued interest receivable, which total \$180,945,134 (December 31, 2018 - \$192,162,658).

 The Company has recourse under these investments in the event of default by the borrower, in which case, the Company would have a claim against the underlying security.